 \end{proof}

-\begin{lem} Assume $N_i\unlhd G_i$, $i=1,2, \ldots, n$, for some natural numer $n$, are uniformly definable subgroups of a group $G$.
-Then, \begin{enumerate} \item all quotient groups $G_i/N_i$ are interpretable in $G$ uniformly with respect to $Th(G)$, \item The direct sum $\bigoplus_{i=1}^n G_i/N_i$ is interpretable in $G$ uniformly with respect $Th(G)$. \end{enumerate} \end{lem} Proof of the lemma is an elementary exercise in model theory so it is omitted. \begin{prop} Assume $G$ is a finitely generated $A$-exponential nilpotent group, and any term of the series
+\begin{lem} Assume $N_i\unlhd G_i$, $i=1,2, \ldots, n$, for some natural number $n$, are definable subgroups of $G$ uniformly with respect to $Th(G)$.
+Then, \begin{enumerate} \item all quotient groups $G_i/N_i$ are interpretable in $G$ uniformly with respect to $Th(G)$, \item the direct sum $\bigoplus_{i=1}^n G_i/N_i$ is interpretable in $G$ uniformly with respect to $Th(G)$. \end{enumerate} \end{lem} The proof of the lemma is an elementary exercise in model theory so it is omitted. \begin{prop} Assume $G$ is a finitely generated $A$-exponential nilpotent group, and each term of the $A$-series

-is interpretable in $G$ uniformly with respect to $Th(G)$ .
-Then: \begin{enumerate} \item all the terms $R^u_i$ of the upper series associated with $(R)$ are definable in $G$ uniformly with respect to the $Th(G)$, \item all the terms $R^l_i$ of the lower series associated with $(R)$ are definable in $G$ uniformly with respect to the $Th(G)$; \item the system $\mathfrak{U}(F_R)$ corresponding to the bilinear mapping $F_R$ is interpretable in $G$ uniformly with respect to the $Th(G)$, \item the rings $P_R$ and $PL_R$ and their actions on the quotients $R^u_i/R^u_{i-1}$ and $R^l_{i}/R^l_{i-1}$ are interpretable in $G$ uniformly with respect to the $Th(G)$.\end{enumerate}\end{prop} \begin{proof} Following the construction of bilinearization from Subsection~\ref{bilincon} let us verify statements 1 - 4.
-Items 1 and 2 immediately follow from Lemma~\ref{lem61} and Proposition~\ref{prop61}.
+is definable in $G$ uniformly with respect to $Th(G)$ .
+Then: \begin{enumerate} \item all the terms $R^u_i$ of the upper series associated with $(R)$ are definable in $G$ uniformly with respect to $Th(G)$, \item all the terms $R^l_i$ of the lower series associated with $(R)$ are definable in $G$ uniformly with respect to $Th(G)$, \item the system $\mathfrak{U}(F_R)$ corresponding to the bilinear mapping $F_R$ is interpretable in $G$ uniformly with respect to $Th(G)$, \item the rings $P_R$ and $PL_R$ are non-empty and their actions on the quotients $R^u_i/R^u_{i-1}$ and $R^l_{i}/R^l_{i-1}$ are interpretable in $G$ uniformly with respect to $Th(G)$.\end{enumerate}\end{prop} \begin{proof} Parts (1) and (2) immediately follow from Lemma~\ref{lem61} and Proposition~\ref{prop61}.
 To prove part (3) note that by parts (1) and (2) and Lemma~\ref{inter-quo:lem} $G/V(R)$, $R^u$ and $R^l$ are all absolutely interpretable in $G$.
-Moreover we use only commutators $[x,y]=x^{-1}y^{-1}xy$ to define the bilinear map $F_R$.
+Moreover we use only commutators $[x,y]$ to define the bilinear map $F_R$.
 To verify part (4) note that $F_R$ has a finite complete system and is of finite width since all the modules $G/V(R)$, $R^u$ and $R^l$ are finitely generated $A$-modules and $F_R$ is $A$-bilinear.
 It is by construction full and non-degenerate.
 So $F_R$ satisfies the hypotheses of Theorem~\ref{ringinter}.
 Therefore the largest ring of scalars $P(F_R)$ exists and more importantly the structure $\mathfrak{U}_{P(F_R)}(F_R)$ is absolutely interpretable in $\mathfrak{U}(F_R)$ which by part (3) is absolutely interpretable in $G$.
 Interpretations are uniform with respect to $Th(G)$.
 This in turn implies that the largest subring $P_R$ of $P(F_R)$ stabilizing these quotients is interpretable in $G$.
 Finally the homomorphisms are interpretable in $G$, which implies that $PL_R$ is interpretable in $G$.
 By definition all these rings include the identity map and are all nontrivial. \end{proof}